Ruby Beetroot & Thyme Sourdough

 METHOD:

-2. Add the bread flour and salt, mix to form a shaggy dough.
+2. Add the bread flour, salt, and thyme leaves, mix to form a shaggy dough.
 Cover with a tea towel and leave for an hour at room temperature.

-5. When ready to bake, preheat the Krustic in the oven at 450F for an hour.
+7. When ready to bake, preheat your Krustic Dutch oven in the oven at 450°F for an hour.

-6. Remove the dough from the fridge, place seam side down onto the silicon baking mat and dust the top with rice flour.
+8. Remove the dough from the fridge, place seam side down onto the Silicone Transfer Mat and dust the top with rice flour.
 Score as desired, leaving one long line for an expansion score.

-7. Place in the preheated Krustic for 25 minutes, remove the lid then continue cooking for a further 20-25 minutes until crunchy and browned all over.
+9. Place it in the preheated Dutch oven for 25 minutes, remove the lid then continue cooking for a further 20-25 minutes until crunchy and browned all over.

 NOTES:

-• If the dough is too sticky to handle, use slightly damp hand and tools to do stretch and folds.
-Try not to add any more flour as this can lessen the colour and make the dough too dense.
+• If the dough is too sticky to handle, use slightly damp hands and tools to do stretch and folds.
+Try not to add any more flour as this can lessen the color and make the dough too dense.

-• If you’d rather use fresh beets, you can substitute the powder for 1 cups cooked mashed beets.
-Be sure to lessen the water by 50 grams to 305 grams and increase flour only if necessary.
+• If you’d rather use fresh beets, you can substitute the powder for 1 cup cooked mashed beets.
+Be sure to reduce the water by 50 grams to 305 grams and increase flour only if necessary.